 Now here is a question any homeowner should ask: wood or gas?
 Some homeowners prefer burning logs.
 If that’s the case, it needs a considerable supply of timber and a screen.
 Others prefer conveniences, such as a gas or propane pit for an instant fire with the touch of a button.
 It won’t crackle or smoke, nor will it be as hot as using wood.
 Whichever the homeowner wants, it all boils down to the budget.
 With our experience, we do recommend going with a gas fire pit.

-Can Permits and Communities Determine Where the Fire Pit Goes?
+Can Permits and Communities Determine Where Fire Pits Go?

 Permits, communities, or both can determine if a homeowner can have a fire pit in their backyard.
 For example, some cities require a ten feet distance from the home structure and neighbors’ yards.
 Other locations do not require a permit if it has a set size.
 Some states ask for site inspection from the fire department, ensuring that the pit location is away from fences, structures, overhanging branches.
 Lastly, some cities have bans on open fires altogether.
 Check with local officials before planning on building a fire pit.